pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

    WARNING: do NOT run this if you are running other Docker Containers other than the ones we are testing - joxit/docker-registry-ui:static and registry:2.7.
    If you care to test this script to help expedite your build process, then please stop and rm all other running Docker containers until done with this script.
 5) Use my new registry install to actually build a Docker Image out of what I have just made here... :) - Complete!
+6) To now, actually make the registry itself secure via SSL! :) - Complete! (very slight configurations changed in the process of doing so). :)

 ## Future Goals:
-1) To now, actually make the registry itself secure via SSL! :)
-2) Setup and Configure Redis Cache for improved caching. :)
+1) Setup and Configure Redis Cache for improved caching. :)
 2) Create the Docker Registry as a Service using Docker Swarm.
 (And possibly the same for the UI...?) :)